 It is usually initially seen by dermatologists with patients presenting with skin lesions.
 Patients often have a history of several years of eczematous or dermatitic skin lesions before the diagnosis is finally established.
-The skin lesions then progress from the patch stage to the plaque stage to cutaneous tumours.
+The skin lesions then progress from the patch stage to the plaque stage, and later to cutaneous tumours.

-Mycosis fungoides is an initially an indolent lymphoma but in its later stages can cause peripheral lymphadenopathy and can finally progress to widespread extracutaneous visceral / internal organ involvement.
+Mycosis fungoides is initially an indolent lymphoma but in its later stages can cause peripheral lymphadenopathy and can finally progress to widespread extracutaneous visceral/internal organ involvement.

-Imaging features can vary depending on type of organ involvement.
-If the diagnosis is given on the requisition form - specifically look for skin thickening or cutaneous lesions.
+Imaging features can vary depending on the type of organ involvement.
+If the diagnosis is given on the requisition form, specifically look for skin thickening or cutaneous lesions.

 Treatment and prognosis